Congratulations, graduates, on reaching the magnificent milestone of receiving your hard-earned diploma. You are now launching a new chapter.

 Proverbs 3 records a conversation between a wise father and his son.
 This devoted dad pours into his son’s life the wisdom of God.

 “My son . . . trust in the Lord with all your heart and lean not on your own understanding.
 In all your ways acknowledge Him and He shall direct your paths.
 Do not be wise in your own eyes.
-Fear the Lord and depart from evil.”
-(Prov.
-3:1a, 5-7).
+Fear the Lord and depart from evil” (Proverbs 3:1a, 5-7).

-This input is a call to rely on God.
-Don’t move forward without depending on God.
+This input calls you to rely totally on God.
+Don’t move forward without God.
 Trust God and you’ll enjoy peace and fulfillment.

 You have probably received enough counsel to write a book.
 If you do, also include these nuggets:

+*Remember who you are and whose you are.
 While still living at home, if I went off with friends, my Mom’s parting words usually were, “Remember whose little boy you are.”
-Well, I wasn’t a little boy at that point, but the reminder was to remember my raising.
-I knew the difference between right and wrong.
+Well, I wasn’t a little boy at that point, but she reminded me to remember my raising.
+I knew the difference between right and wrong, so do right.

 Also, I claimed to be a Christian.
 I belonged to God.
 I needed to act like one of His children.

+*Set your sights high and don’t let disappointment deter you.
 Be resilient when the road is bumpy.
 Learn from failures and persevere.
-Perseverance is staring down the temptation to quit and moving forward despite obstacles and difficulties.
+Perseverance is staring down the temptation to quit, and moving forward despite obstacles and difficulties.

-My grandmother used to say, “Birds of a feather flock together.
+Growing up, I often heard, “Birds of a feather flock together.
 If something happened when you were there, then you will be accused whether you are guilty or not.”
-Avoid “guilty by association” by being careful whom you choose to be your friends and what situations you place yourself in.
+Avoid “guilt by association” by being careful whom you choose to be your friends and what situations you place yourself in.

 There’s much truth to the adage, “Show me your friends and I’ll show you your future.”

+*Be kind.
 Always.
 Everyone is struggling with something.
-I was traveling south on the downtown connector on a recent Saturday and noticed the iconic Corey Tower that stands above the I-20 and I-75/85 interchange projecting “Be Nice” on its 2000-square-foot digital screen.
+I was travelling south on Atlanta’s downtown connector and noticed the iconic Corey Tower standing above the I-20 and I-75/85 interchange projecting “Be Nice” on its 2000-square-foot digital screen.

+*Live with thanksgiving.
 A sweet senior lady I once worked with often told me “It’s always appropriate to say thanks!”
-She said it never goes out of style to write a thank you note.
+She said it NEVER goes out of style to write a thank you note.
 Plus, we have so much for which to be thankful.
 Never take your blessings for granted.

+*Cultivate a life of generosity.
 Be a giver, not a taker.
 Find ways to bless others.
-“The generous man will be prosperous and he who waters will himself be watered.”
-(Proverbs 11:25).
+“The generous man will be prosperous and he who waters will himself be watered” (Proverbs 11:25).

-Never desert your spiritual roots and keep growing closer to God day by day.
+*Continue developing your spiritual life.
+Never desert your spiritual roots and keep growing closer to God day after day.
 Read your Bible daily.
 Go to church weekly.
 Get involved in a local church in your college town.
 Start tithing now.
 Develop your prayer life.
 Don’t leave God behind as you move on to new adventures.

 The big question is, will you apply these wise words to your life?